-In recent weeks, there has been a growing interest in comparing the performance of Hudi vs. Delta vs. Iceberg.
+In recent weeks, there has been a growing interest in comparing the performance of the Apache Hudi vs. Delta Lake vs. Apache Iceberg open source projects for the data lakehouse.
 We felt the community deserves more transparent and reproducible analysis.
 We want to add our perspective on how these benchmarks should be executed and presented, what value they bring, and how we should interpret them.

 Recently Databeans published a blog where the performance of Hudi/Delta/Iceberg is compared head-to-head using a TPC-DS benchmark.
 While it’s fantastic to see the community coming forward and taking action to improve awareness of the current state of the art in the industry, we identified a few issues with the way the experiments were conducted and the results were reported, which we want to share and discuss more broadly today.